chuk-yong/Neo4j-Company-Show-Case/README.md

 > To change what a Node display

 This is call "caption".

-Change it by going to the list of labels, click on it ( Case for example ), there will be an option for caption.
+In Neo4j Aura, hover over the nodes and you will see on the right panel showing the properties.
+Going over the right panel, Change it by going to the list of labels, click on it ( Case for example ), there will be an option for caption.
 Change it to display CaseID instead of Case description.